Are you going for the shiny bald head look but worried about the amount of reflection? What if you don’t want any shine at all?

-This guide will help you with the many options and tips for achieving the best shine or matte bald look.
+This guide will help you elevate your bald head care with options and tips for achieving the best shine or matte bald look.
 Keep reading to find your style.

 - It’s actually a sign of good health if you have a shiny shaven head.
 This means you don’t have a dry scalp which can actually lead to dull, flaking skin.